firesmoker/DiabloSouls/README.md

 ==============================================================================

 # 03.8
+* PLAYER: health and dying (S)
 * ENEMY: basic AI: go to player
+* ENEMY: hitpoints and dying
+* PLAYER: fix ordering with enemies. understand this better.
+* ENEMY: basic AI: attack player when in range (S)

 # 28-31.7
 * PLAYER: build animations from code with assets as well? can use differnet model for variation.